Digbeth is where Birmingham’s story begins…

 Oh, and the best bit?
 You’ll be able to see all these exciting changes from the floor-to-ceiling windows of Staying Cool’s Rotunda serviced apartments and penthouses.

-FIVE DIGBETH MUSTS
+SEVEN DIGBETH MUSTS

 BAKED IN BRICK